-The Master and Wardens on their Installation at Vintners Hall London.
-Thursday 18th May 2017
+The Master and Wardens on their Installation at Stationers' Hall London.
+Thursday 17th May 2018

 The Company is the only body to represent all those involved in the study, curation, collection and trade in antiques, antiquities and objects of decorative and applied art.
 It also welcomes those in other related services.